Rangefinder vs SLR Focusing: Effective Base Length, Parallax, and Precision

 The Coincident-Image Mechanism

 A rangefinder triangulates.
-Two windows separated by a fixed distance, the mechanical base length, view the subject from slightly different angles.
-A cam coupled to the lens helix rotates a beamsplitter so that a second, superimposed image in a central patch shifts horizontally.
-When the lens is focused at the subject distance, the two images coincide.
-The geometry is a long, narrow triangle: the wider the base and the farther the subject, the smaller the angular change per unit of distance, so accuracy is set by the base length and the distance being measured.
+Two windows separated by the mechanical base length view the subject from slightly different angles.
+A cam coupled to the lens helix rotates a beamsplitter so that a superimposed image in a central patch shifts horizontally; when the lens is focused at the subject distance, the two images coincide.
+The principle goes back to the coupled coincident-image rangefinder Leitz built into the M3 in 1954.

 Through-the-Lens SLR Focusing and Its Failure Modes